HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 You will learn about `hydrus` and be able to set up and run `hydrus` in two different ways after following this document.

 [`hydrus`](https://github.com/HTTP-APIs/hydrus) is a generic server that can serve required data and metadata(in the form of API documentation) to a client over HTTP.
-It utilises the power of Linked Data to create powerful REST APIs to serve data.
+It utilizes the power of Linked Data to create powerful REST APIs to serve data.
 Hydrus uses the Hydra(W3C) standard for the creation and documentation of its APIs.

 `hydrus` can be used in two different ways.